planttheidea/react-windowed-list/README.md

 The number in milliseconds to debounce the reconciliation call to the frame update.

-Internally, `updateFrame` is called upon all scroll action, and then upon update an additional reconcilitation call to it is performed to ensure that the frame is at the correct scroll location.
-They are extremely rare, however there are edge cases where the eagerness of this reconciliation may cause a render loop.
-Applying a debounce should ensure that a stable state is reached before attempting reconciliation.
-This is not usually necessary, and has potential performance ramifications, so only apply if needed.
+Internally, `updateFrame` is called upon all scroll actions, and upon component update an additional reconciliation call to it is performed to ensure that the frame is at the correct scroll location.
+While extremely rare, there are edge cases where the eagerness of this reconciliation may cause a render loop.
+Applying a `debounceReconciler` should ensure that a stable state is reached before attempting reconciliation.
+This is not usually necessary, and has potential performance ramifications, so only apply as needed.

 #### initialIndex